chamilo/chamilo-lms/plugin/vchamilo/README.md

 1. Install the vchamilo package into the <chamiloroot>/plugin directory
 2. Install the plugin in chamilo administration
-3. Insert the virtualisation hook into the chamilo master configuration :
+3. Insert the virtualisation hook into the chamilo master configuration file:

 ```
-file : <chamiloroot>/app/config/configuration.php
+<chamiloroot>/app/config/configuration.php
 ```

-Insert the hook:
+Insert the hook at the end of the file.

 ```
 include_once $_configuration['root_sys'].'plugin/vchamilo/lib.php';
 vchamilo_hook_configuration($_configuration);
 ```

-What you need for a virtual node is :
+What you need for a virtual node is:
 -------------

 - a blank database copy of chamilo